Cara loves travel adventures with her kids and writing about their family-friendly experiences.

 For all shows, there are multiple opportunities to view these shows each day.
 The times are listed on the maps that you can find at the entrance of the park.

 Dine With Me Experience

 There are many options for eating in the park.
-Most of the food is typical park/carnival type of food that ranges from pizza, hot dogs, burgers, and fries.
+Most of the food is typical park/carnival fare: pizza, hot dogs, burgers, and fries.
 There are a few healthier options such as fruit cups and grilled chicken wraps and salads.
 The restaurants and snack shops are located throughout the park.
-Smaller vendors sell fare such as popcorn, ice cream, slushes, ice cream and other fun treats.
+Smaller vendors sell fare such as popcorn, ice cream, slushes and other fun treats.

-If you are looking for a more involved dining experience, you can dine with the various Sesame Street Characters.
+If you are looking for a more involved dining experience, you can dine with the various Sesame Street characters.
 It is a great experience for all the guests.
-The food is a buffet style setting with choices like, hot dogs, macaroni and cheese, tilapia, salads, beef brisket, roasted chicken, mashed potatoes and more.
+The food is a buffet-style setting with choices like hot dogs, macaroni and cheese, tilapia, salads, beef brisket, roasted chicken, mashed potatoes and more.
 There is also a nice array of desserts to choose from.
 So other than a better selection of food, why is this so great?
 Well the company of course!
 The characters meander through the dining hall and visit each table.
 You have an opportunity to talk to the characters and take lots of pictures.
 Periodically the characters also do short performances.
 We really enjoyed our experience.
-If you plan to attend a dine with me experience, be sure to register for it much in advance of your visit.
+If you plan to attend a "Dine With Me" experience, be sure to register well in advance of your visit.
 You can do this on the website.
 You must have reservations to attend but if you wait until the last minute to make them, you have a good chance of not being able to attend because they fill up quickly.

 Dine With Me Options

 $19.95 + tax for adults $14.95 + tax for 2-11 yrs.

 $19.95 + tax for adults, $14.95 + tax for 2-11 yrs.

 $24.95 + tax for adults, $16.95 + tax for 2-11 yrs.